guybarnahum/famous/readme.md

 #### Deployments ####

-In the project root of the project, run the following commands:
+In the project root of the project, run the following commands (NOTE: this is for Debian systems only):

     make clean
     make